marchirschvogel/ambit/docs/source/documentation.rst

 | This example demonstrates how to couple 3D fluid flow to a 0D
   lumped-parameter model.
-Incompressible transient Navier-Stokes flow in a pipe with prescibed inflow is solved, with the special constraint that an internal boundary (all-time closed valve) separates region 1 and region 2 of the pipe.
+Incompressible transient Navier-Stokes flow in a pipe with prescribed inflow is solved, with the special constraint that an internal boundary (all-time closed valve) separates region 1 and region 2 of the pipe.
 This internal Dirichlet condition can only be achieved by splitting the pressure space, hence having duplicate